GLIGEN: Open-Set Grounded Text-to-Image Generation: Introduction

-In our experiments, we primarily study grounded text2img generation with bounding boxes, inspired by the recent scaling success of learning grounded language-image understanding models with boxes in GLIP~\cite{GLIP}.
-To enable our model to ground open-world vocabulary concepts~\cite{zareian2021open,GLIP,zhong2022regionclip,li2022elevater}, we use the same pre-trained text encoder (for encoding the caption) to encode each phrase associated with each grounded entity (\ie, one phrase per bounding box) and feed the encoded tokens into the newly inserted layers with their encoded location information.
+In our experiments, we primarily study grounded text2img generation with bounding boxes, inspired by the recent scaling success of learning grounded language-image understanding models with boxes in GLIP~\cite{GLIP}.To enable our model to ground open-world vocabulary concepts~\cite{zareian2021open,GLIP,zhong2022regionclip,li2022elevater}, we use the same pre-trained text encoder (for encoding the caption) to encode each phrase associated with each grounded entity (\ie, one phrase per bounding box) and feed the encoded tokens into the newly inserted layers with their encoded location information.
 Due to the shared text space, we find that our model can generalize to unseen objects even when only trained on the COCO~\cite{coco} dataset.
 Its generalization on LVIS~\cite{lvis} outperforms a strong fully-supervised baseline by a large margin.
-To further improve our model's grounding ability, we unify the object detection and grounding data formats for training, following GLIP~\cite{GLIP}, as they provide complementary benefits: detection data is of larger quantity, while grounding data has a richer vocabulary.
+To further improve our model's grounding ability, we unify the object detection and grounding data formats for training, following GLIP~\cite{GLIP}.
 With larger training data, our model's generalization is consistently improved.

 \paragraph{Contributions.} 1) We propose a new text2img generation method that endows new grounding controllability over existing text2img diffusion models.
 2) By preserving the pre-trained weights and learning to gradually integrate the new localization layers, our model achieves open-world grounded text2img generation with bounding box inputs, \ie, synthesis of novel localized concepts unobserved in training.
 3) Our model's zero-shot performance on layout2img tasks significantly outperforms the prior state-of-the-art, demonstrating the power of building upon large pretrained generative models for downstream tasks.